Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Concept and Definition

-We are convinced that this kind of measure may bring better results, because we are aware of the approximation discussed above.
+It is expected that this measure will bring better results because we are aware of the approximation discussed above.

-However we have to note that there are points which are not defined due to the avoiding of the infinity values of the distance measure, or due to the absence of any pedestrian in the field of vision from the specific point.
+However, we have to note that there are undefined points in the $\varepsilon$-neighbourhood of pedestrians ($\varepsilon \in \R^+$, fixed as $\varepsilon = 0.05$ m here) due to the avoidance of density distribution values tending to infinity, or the absence of any pedestrian in the field of vision from a specific point.
+These undefined points are excluded from density computation in this study.
+Note that the undefined points in the $\varepsilon$-neighbourhood of the minimum distance distribution can also be resolved by redefining the minimum distance measure as follows

-The example of density distribution for different kernels can be seen in Figure \ref{fig:density_distr_1} and Figure \ref{fig:density_distr_2}.
+This formulation results in a shifted calibration constant $c_{md}$.
+Nevertheless, it does not have a significant impact on the results for low values of $\varepsilon$.